A SOLAR & HL2 POWERED BOAT

 One thing that has been brought home by Covid19 is how much we depend on shipping for our goods.
-As a result of the coronavirus, timber and fixings are in short supply, and that is because they are imported, rather than made in the UK - and typically come in from Asia.
+As a result of the coronavirus, timber and fixings were in short supply in 2019-2020, and that is because they are imported, rather than made in the UK - and typically come in from Asia.
 But another major problem with imports is pollution from diesel exhausts from heavy bunker fuel oil, also warming the planet as cargo ships add to greenhouse gases.

 That is why zero carbon shipping is now held to be rather important.
 Interestingly, the speed record for a solar boat across the Atlantic, southbound is only 5.3 knots.
 I feel sure that a more advanced boat like the proposed Elizabeth Swann could best that record, to advance the science of clean transport.